Copula Conformal Prediction for Multi-step Time Series Forecasting: Introduction

+In this paper, we present a practical and effective conformal prediction algorithm for multi-step time series forecasting.
 We introduce \textbf{CopulaCPTS}, a \textbf{Copula}-based \textbf{C}onformal \textbf{P}rediction algorithm for multi-step \textbf{T}ime \textbf{S}eries forecasting.
-We improve efficiency by utilizing copulas to model the dependency between forecasted time steps.
 A copula is a multivariate cumulative distribution function that models the dependence between multiple random variables.
-It is widely used in economic forecasting \cite{nelsen2007introduction, patton2012review} and has been introduced to conformal algorithms by \cite{messoudi2021copula} to model the correlation between multiple targets in non-temporal settings.
-Copula processes have been explored in generative models for multivariate time series \cite{salinas2019high, drouin2022tactis}.
-We found that copulas are effective in capturing uncertainty relations between time steps.
-By using copulas in conformal multi-step time series prediction, we can shrink conformal confidence regions significantly while maintaining validity.
-Our contributions are:
+By using copulas to model the uncertainty jointly over future time steps, we can shrink the confidence regions significantly while maintaining validity.
+Copulas have been used for conformal prediction \citep{messoudi2021copula}, but they focus on multiple target prediction in non-temporal settings and did not provide a validity proof.